denizyuret/Knet.jl/docs/intro.rst

 Models, functions, and operators
 --------------------------------
 ..
-   @kfun, compile, forw, get, primitive ops
+   @knet, compile, forw, get, primitive ops

 To start using Knet, type ``using Knet`` at the Julia prompt.